varigence/docs/bimlflex/getting-started/index.md

 * a 2 layer approach with staging and Data Mart layer
 * a 3 layer approach with staging, Data Vault and Data Mart layer.

 Both architectures uses a staging layer with both a transient staging database and a persistent staging (archive) database.
 Both architectures have an analyst-facing dimensional model.
-The addition of the Data Vault layer illustrates how BimlFlex allows the acceleration and creation of an integration layer that allows cross-system integration on business keys.
+The addition of the Data Vault layer illustrates how BimlFlex allows the acceleration and creation of an integration layer that allows cross-system integration on Integration Keys.

 For the trial the following is needed: